raspberrypilearning/rpf-project-creation-process/en/step_5.md

 ### Special Tags

-- These custom tags affect how the markdown renders in the learning platform:
+- These custom tags affect how the markdown renders in the learning platform
 - Used to define **interactive activities or embedded Scratch projects**

 `--- task ---`
-`Add your text here`
 `--- /task ---`